oracle-livelabs/goldengate/mysql-ggs/create/create.md

 7. Select the source MySQL Database system (SourceMySQL) from the Database system dropdown.

-8. For Database name, enter `SourceMySQL`.
+8. For Database name, enter `SRC_OCIGGLL`.

+    >**Note:** *If running this lab on your own tenancy using the sample scripts provided, this is the name of the database table created in the environment setup lab.*

 9. For Database username, enter `ggadmin`.